 The following legislation gives the respective state more flexibility in adjusting license fees.
 Please contact CSF for the specific language of these bills or for more information.

-North Carolina Section 113-270.1B: License fees may increase “in excess of the average increase in the Consumer Price Index for All Urban Consumers over the preceding five years”.
+- North Carolina Section 113-270.1B: ”No rule to increase fees above January 1, 2015, levels may increase a fee in excess of the total increase in the Consumer Price Index for All Urban Consumers over the period of time since the last fee change.”

 Elected officials should examine who has the authority to set license fees in their state, and consider opportunities to improve the process of changing those fees when necessary.